KahHan19/Yammer-User-Engagement-Analysis/README.md

 # Yammer User Engagement Analysis

-**Yammer** was founded in **2008** as a **freemium enterprise social networking service** designed for private communication within organizations.
-It was acquired by **Microsoft for $1.2 billion in 2012** and is now available in all **Office 365 products**.
+**Yammer**, founded in **2008**, is a **freemium enterprise social networking service** designed for private communication within organizations.
+Acquired by **Microsoft for $1.2 billion in 2012**, Yammer is now integrated into all **Office 365 products**.

-The [Dataset](https://mode.com/sql-tutorial/a-drop-in-user-engagement/) is primarily processed using SQL, with some data further analyzed through Excel pivot tables.
-This approach allows for the creation of an interactive dashboard to observe the impact of various variables on the product's engagement count.
+The [Dataset](https://mode.com/sql-tutorial/a-drop-in-user-engagement/) used in this analysis is primarily processed with SQL, with additional data analysis performed using Excel pivot tables.
+This methodology supports the creation of an interactive dashboard to explore how various factors impact the product's engagement metrics.

 ### Table Information and SQL Code

-Details about the tables used in this analysis can be found in the [**Tables**](#Tables) section of the appendix.
-Additionally, the SQL code used to extract and process the data is provided in the [**SQL**](#sql-code) Code section of the appendix below.
+- **Table Details:** Information about the tables used in this analysis is available in the [**Tables**](#tables) section of the appendix.
+- **SQL Code:** The SQL code for data extraction and processing is provided in the [**SQL Code**](#sql-code) section of the appendix below.

 ## Table of Contents